S-unya/zero-context/src/pages/blog/TriangleOfForces.md

 Ideally there are not too many of these because, by their nature they need to be rule breakers; they need to override other styles.
-I tend to make this a CSS module file and `composes` these classes into my components because the encapsulation is being deliberately broken here, but that is not necessary.
-One could use an entire CSS utility library here if one wanted, but we need to be wary of creating complexity where it isn't needed.
+I tend to make this a CSS module file and `composes` these classes into my components because the assumption is that my application follows these conventions, but it is not necessary to do so.
+One could even use an entire CSS utility library here if one wanted... best not though eh?

 ### What that looks like

-"Settings" and "Elements" layers/files might have something like this - the actual structuring or naming might differ - but over time you will find that the content will stop changing and it will just be the values of the variables in "Settings" that change.
+"Settings" and "Elements" files might look something like this:

 ```scss
 // setting.scss - this could as well be a css file